gileck/book-reader-app/docs/fullscreen-mode-implementation.md

 ## User Experience

 ### Entering Fullscreen Mode
-- A floating action button (FAB) with a fullscreen icon appears on the right side when in Full mode
+- A fullscreen button appears in the audio controls (right side of the sentence counter) when in Full mode
 - Click the button to enter fullscreen mode
-- Button position adjusts based on whether the scroll-to-current button is visible
+- Button is only visible when not already in fullscreen

 ### In Fullscreen Mode
 - All navigation elements are hidden (tab bar, header, audio controls)